Centre of Mass MCQ

 MCQ on Centre of Mass for Students

-Which of the following statements about angular momentum is correct?
+Which of the following correctly describes angular momentum?

-(a) It is directly proportional to the moment of inertia
+(a) It is directly related to the moment of inertia

 (b) It is a scalar quantity